swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Reference/settings.md

 ## SourceKit-LSP

-[SourceKit-LSP](https://github.com/apple/sourcekit-lsp) is the language server used by the the Swift extension to provide symbol completion, jump to definition etc. It is developed by Apple to provide Swift and C language support for any editor that supports the Language Server Protocol.
+[SourceKit-LSP](https://github.com/apple/sourcekit-lsp) is the language server used by the Swift extension to provide symbol completion, jump to definition, etc. It is developed by Apple to provide Swift and C language support for any editor that supports the Language Server Protocol.

 ### Background Indexing

-If you're using a nightly (`main`) or recent `6.0` toolchain you can enable support for background indexing in Sourcekit-LSP.
-This removes the need to do a build before getting code completion and diagnostics.
+Background Indexing was added as an experimental feature in Swift toolchain version 6.0 and then enabled by default in 6.1.
+This feature removes the need to do a build before getting code completion and diagnostics.

+On startup, SourceKit-LSP will read your project information from your `Package.swift` and begin indexing your project automatically.
+All indexing results are cached in the `.build/index-build` folder within your workspace.

-To enable support, set the [`swift.sourcekit-lsp.backgroundIndexing`](vscode://settings/swift.sourcekit-lsp.backgroundIndexing) setting to `true`.
+You can enable or disable this feature with the [`swift.sourcekit-lsp.backgroundIndexing`](vscode://settings/swift.sourcekit-lsp.backgroundIndexing) setting.

 ### Support for 'Expand Macro'